0x70b1a5/lugso/README.md

 ```

 1. no prefix (default) - Intakes a list of glosses separated by spaces.
 Outputs lugso.
+1. `d: ` - Calls debugger during execution.
 1. `g: ` - Intakes a list of glosses separated by spaces.
 Outputs lugso in `**bold**`, followed by two newlines, followed by the gloss in `\`code\``.
+1. `i: ` - outputs IPA symbols instead of latinized lugso.
+1. `l: ` - intakes a gloss.
+Outputs the gloss in latinized form.
 1. `r: ` - Intakes a single gloss.
 Outputs the entire row of the dictionary spreadsheet, interpolated with `|`, for Markdown tables.
-1. `i: ` - outputs IPA symbols instead of latinized lugso.
 1. `s: ` - outputs IPA symbols and a button to click, which will make an API call to play synthesized audio reading of the lugso.

 ## Usage